I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 Travel Planning Mistakes to Avoid in Prague

-Old Town is stunning, but it’s not the full Prague experience.
+Old town square is stunning, but it’s not the full Prague experience.

 What often happens is that travelers stay only in the city center, surrounded by crowds, higher prices, and places designed mainly for tourists.